Get Up-to-Speed With Taking Care of Your Taxes Online Course

-If you earn more than $400 a year, you are required to pay federal, state, Medicare, and self-employment tax, and you must file and pay quarterly estimated taxes in April, June, September and January.
+If you earn more than $400 a year, you are required to pay federal, state, Medicare and self-employment tax.
+You must also file and pay quarterly estimated taxes in April, June, September and January.
 As a general rule, Internal Revenue Service (IRS) regulations require that you pay at least 90 percent of the amount due for that quarter or 100 percent of the amount you paid for that quarter in the previous year.
 If you do not pay quarterly taxes on time and in the amount required, you will owe a penalty when you file your annual return.

-The facility that pays you does not withhold taxes for you if you are an independent contractor and taxes are your responsibility.
+The facility that pays you does not withhold taxes for you if you are an independent contractor, so taxes are your responsibility.
 Please note that having a contract is not enough to ensure that you are considered an independent contractor.

 Find more information at IRS.gov

 When you're an employee, your employer takes out half what you owe for Social Security from your paycheck, and your employer pays the other half.
 If self-employed, you pay the entire amount.
 The intention is that this amount should fund your Social Security account for your later retirement benefits.
 In addition to self-employment tax at the federal level, some states also apply a surcharge to self-employed individuals.

 Report All Tips